Ecomm-SystemDesign/Product-API/README.md

 ## Code Highlight

 This portion of the code resides in the models.js file and is responsible for retrieving and formatting data through SQL database queries.
-By consolidating multiple queries and performing data transformation in the database instead of in the server, HTTP requests times are significantly faster (84.3% average response time reduction).
+By consolidating multiple queries, indexing and performing data transformation in the database instead of in the server, HTTP requests times are significantly faster (3400ms to 24ms in average response time).
 ```
   getStylesFromDb: async (productId) => {
     const stylesQuery = `